pingcap/tidb-operator/en/restore-from-s3.md

 kubectl get rt -n test2 -owide
 ```

-In the examples above, the backup data stored in the `spec.s3.path` path on the S3-compatible storage is restored to the `spec.to.host` TiDB cluster.
-For the configuration of the S3-compatible storage, refer to [backup-s3.yaml](backup-to-s3.md#ad-hoc-backup-process).
+The example above restores data from the `spec.s3.path` path on S3-compatible storage to the `spec.to.host` TiDB cluster.
+For more information about S3-compatible storage configuration, refer to [S3 storage fields](backup-restore-overview.md#s3-storage-fields).

-More `Restore` CRs are described as follows:

-* `.spec.metadata.namespace`: the namespace where the `Restore` CR is located.
-* `.spec.to.host`: the address of the TiDB cluster to be restored.
-* `.spec.to.port`: the port of the TiDB cluster to be restored.
-* `.spec.to.user`: the accessing user of the TiDB cluster to be restored.
-* `.spec.to.secretName`: the secret contains the password of the `.spec.to.user`.
-* `.spec.storageClassName`: the persistent volume (PV) type specified for the restoration.
-* `.spec.storageSize`: the PV size specified for the restoration.
-This value must be greater than the backup data size of the TiDB cluster.
+For more information about the `Restore` CR fields, refer to [Restore CR fields](backup-restore-overview.md#restore-cr-fields).

 > **Note:**
 >